The banks are funding a huge problem

 It shows you where various banks stand on the issue of fossil fuel investment, the main steps to take in order to change accounts (you’ll probably find it’s simpler than you expect) and, most importantly, how to leave a lasting impression on your old bank when you decide to divest.

-Market forces has released a number of reports presenting the findings of our research into various elements of energy sector financing.
-These are available for you to read and download below.
+Market Forces has released a number of reports presenting the findings of our research into various aspects of energy sector financing.
+A selection of these are available for you to read and download below, and more can be found via our resources page.
 You can also contact us to request print versions.